 The last step in shutting down your furnace is cutting off its power supply.
 If the furnace has a switch, flip it to the “off” position.
 Next, go to your fuse box or circuit breaker box.
 Locate the circuit for the furnace.
 Push it to the “off” position.
 All furnaces require electricity, including gas furnaces.
 With no power, the furnace won’t turn on.

 J.J.
 Agnello Heating & Air Conditioning Inc is the trusted team for gas furnace maintenance in Erie.
-You can also count on us for air conditioning maintenance and heating and cooling repair, replacement and installation services.
+You can also count on us for air conditioning maintenance and heating repair and cooling repair, replacement and installation services.
 Our indoor air quality and duct cleaning services keep your home clean, comfortable and healthy all year long.
-To learn more about turning off your gas furnace for the summer season, get in touch with us at J.J.
-Agnello Heating & Air Conditioning Inc today.